Release tight calves with Myo-Yin Yoga

 2. Dangling: a forward fold where we create space in the whole back line of the body, including the calves.

-3. A low dragon pose, where the knee is further forward to direct the stretch and stimulus into the calf and ankle.
+3. Low dragon pose, where the knee is further forward to direct the stretch and stimulus into the calf and ankle.

 The magic really happens when we combine sel-MFR (rolling in this case) with Yin Yoga.
 If you would like to explore this combination, join me for this 30-min Myo-Yin Yoga practice to release tight calves:

-We will roll our calves to loosen up any tightness and adhesions, improve hydration before creating more space with Yin Yoga poses.
+In this video we will roll our calves to loosen up any tightness and improve hydration before sinking into Yin Yoga poses.

-What you will need: two myofascial release balls or tennis balls, a Yoga block.
+What you will need: two myofascial release balls or tennis balls, one Yoga block.
 If you have a foam roller at home, I will show some variation using a roller too.

 Let me know how this practice felt for you ;-)